Skip to main content

 Medical Disclaimer

-This page is education, not medical advice for any one person.
-Talk to your own doctor before starting, stopping, or changing supplements, especially if you take prescription medicine, have a chronic illness, are pregnant, or are nursing.
+This page is for education and is not medical advice for any one person.
+Talk to your own doctor before starting, stopping, or changing supplements, particularly if you take prescription medicine, have a chronic illness, are pregnant, or are nursing.

 Ashvin Vijayakumar MD (Dr. Ash)